 The State Heritage Unit also produces publications containing practical conservation advice on issues such as painting, rising damp, cleaning stone masonry and creating a maintenance check list.

-For more information on any aspect of development affecting State Heritage Places please contact the State Heritage Unit on (08) 8124 4960 or email DEWNR.StateHeritageDA@sa.gov.au.
+For more information on any aspect of development affecting State Heritage Places please contact the Conservation Team in the State Heritage Unit on (08) 8124 4922 or email DEWNR.StateHeritageDA@sa.gov.au.